Partnership in the Gospel and Apostolic Obligation

 The gospel creates thankful partnership, mutual strengthening among believers, and an urgent missionary debt to all nations.

-8 First, I thank my God through Jesus Christ for all of you, that your faith is proclaimed throughout the whole world.
+8 First, I thank my God through Jesus Christ for all of you, because your faith is being proclaimed all over the world.

-11 For I long to see you, that I may impart to you some spiritual gift, to the end that you may be established;
+11 For I long to see you so that I may impart to you some spiritual gift to strengthen you,

-12 that is, that I with you may be encouraged in you, each of us by the other’s faith, both yours and mine.
+12 that is, that you and I may be mutually encouraged by each other’s faith.

-14 I am debtor both to Greeks and to foreigners, both to the wise and to the foolish.
+14 I am obligated both to Greeks and non-Greeks, both to the wise and the foolish.

-15 So as much as is in me, I am eager to preach the Good News to you also who are in Rome.
+15 That is why I am so eager to preach the gospel also to you who are in Rome.

 The gospel creates thankful partnership, mutual strengthening among believers, and an urgent missionary debt to all nations.